smorello87/orals/digital_list.md

-*Below is a brainstorm of potential works for my list, "Digital Methods and Textuality", organized by various subtopics, containing 30 works.*
+*Below is a brainstorm of potential works for my list, "Digital Methods and Textuality", organized by various subtopics, containing 30 works.* BLALBALB

 ## Methods
 * Moretti, Franco. *Graphs, Maps, Trees: Abstract Models for Literary History*.
 2007.
 Print.